galaxynetwork/networks/genesis-validator.md

 Before to register genesis validator, please check your airdrop amount on this page: https://galaxychain.zone/airdrop.

-1. Gentxs must be submitted by Before UTC on March 30 00:00.
+1. Gentxs must be submitted by Before UTC on April 7 00:00.
 2. Setting up process is almost the same as cosmos-based networks, especially Osmosis.
 Also, if you've participate as a validators on a cosmos-based network, this process is generally the same.
 3. As you all know, Galaxy aims to create Metaverse based on NFT and unique worldview.
 By starting this new journey, we need a wide range of updates continuously to make our metaverse more the universe-like.
 For this new journey, we all have to actively communicate and get efforts.
 Please join this [Galaxy Discord](https://discord.gg/GrEcUCqr) and create a new universe.(validator regiter admin : BBaBi#1114)